micro-gl/micro-gl/README.md

 check out our website at [micro-gl.github.io](micro-gl.github.io)

 # Usage
-because `microgl` is a headers only lib, installing just means copying the `include/public/microgl` folder to your system search path or another folder and then set the include path in your build. the `cmake` file also has an install target.
+Because `microgl` is a headers only library, installing just means copying the `include/public/microgl` folder to your system search path or another folder and then set the include path in your build. the `cmake` file also has an install target.